Muhammad-Alli/Portable-weather-station/README.md

 ## Overview

 This project is a **battery-powered portable weather station** capable of monitoring and logging localised environmental data in real-time.
 Built around the **Particle Photon** microcontroller and connected via **Bluetooth Low Energy (BLE)**, it interfaces with a custom **mobile app (Blynk platform)** for seamless data viewing.
-Designed with portability, accuracy, and efficiency in mind, the system measures temperature, humidity, pressure, wind speed, wind direction and rainfall - ideal for applications in agriculture, aviation, construction etc.
+Designed with portability, accuracy and efficiency in mind.
+The system measures temperature, humidity, pressure, wind speed, wind direction and rainfall - ideal for applications in agriculture, aviation, construction etc.

 ---